 I can usually sleep through anything, but I found it impossible to sleep until after we left Brindisi, around 2 am.
 I’d dozed off but then the engines started going to maneuver us out of the port and it was loud.
 Once you’re out at sea though, you should be golden!
 Neither of us felt seasick or anything, but we had good weather.

-The on board "restaurant"
+Why you should avoid the on board "restaurant"

-We didn’t see this information anywhere at the restaurant.
 And if we’d known in advance, we would have packed some sandwiches.
-Fortunately, the food on offer is horrible anyway, and there were lots of people trying to get cozy and sleep in the restaurant area, so it’s kind of a weird place to eat.
+Fortunately, the food on offer is horrible anyway, so you’re not exactly missing out.
+And there were lots of people trying to get cozy and sleep in the restaurant area, so it’s kind of a weird place to eat anyway.

 Fortunately (?), you won’t be on the boat until midnight-ish and you’ll be sleeping for most of the journey.
 But having a few euros handy will get you an espresso in the morning.

-We arrived around 8am instead of the scheduled 7.
+We arrived around 8 AM instead of the scheduled 7.
 It was way quicker and easier to disembark, including getting through customs.
-We were in our Airbnb by 9am!
+We were in our Airbnb by 9 AM!
 Bless hosts who offer early check-in.

 Even if your hotel, hostel, or Airbnb can’t let you check in early, you can always ask them to hold onto your bags so you can go explore the city until the room is ready.
-Perhaps get in a nice nap on the beach if you couldn’t sleep on the boat?
+Perhaps get in a nice nap on the beach if you couldn’t sleep on the boat.

 DO get an eSIM — it’s way easier.
 Check out European regional plans that cover both Albania and Italy so you’re immediately connected when you arrive in Vlorë.
-However, regional plans don’t always include both Albania and Italy, so make sure you look at the list of countries covered before you buy!
+I like Saily (budget-friendly) and Holafly (unlimited data).